 - PhD Candidate Nico Miskow Friborg, University of Stavanger

 This is a question I and five other researchers from Denmark, Sweden and Norway have set out to explore.
 We have received financial support from the Swedish Research Council for a 4-year project entitled “En nordisk queer-revolution?
 Homo- og transaktivisme i Danmark, Norge og Sverige 1948-2018”.
 We will examine the roots and problems of inclusion policy, and look at how LGBT people have helped shape policy.
-LGBT policy has always been cross-border.
+LGBT policies have always crossed borders.
 Ideas, organizations, people and political proposals have been flowing back and forth between the Scandinavian countries.
 That is why we will not set up a competition between the three countries about who came first or who was the best.
-Instead, we will see how we have inspired each other and collaborated in Scandinavia on the LGBT issue.
-Now that we have succeeded to such an extent that at least Nordic cooperation and inspiration create inclusion for LGBT people in Scandinavia, this story may help inspire us on how that experience can be used in other areas in the future.
+Instead, we will see how we have inspired each other and collaborated in Scandinavia on LGBT issues.
+Now that we have succeeded to such an extent that Nordic cooperation and inspiration create inclusion for LGBT people in Scandinavia, this story may help inspire us on how that experience can be used in other areas in the future.

 In the research group, we have different views on how to describe the situation of LGBT people in Scandinavia today, and which way forward is the best.
-We see it as a strength that we can collaborate across countries, across political positions and also across disciplines - as we are historians, ethnologists and a social anthropologist.
+We see it as a strength that we can collaborate across countries, across political positions and also across disciplines.
+The group consists of historians, ethnologists and a social anthropologist.
 It goes without saying that this article does not speak on behalf of the whole group, but only on my own behalf.

 Gay, bi and trans activism in Scandinavia